dback-repo/dback/README.md

 - Status.State: running

 ##### Exclude mounts:
-You able to ignore some mounts by regexp.
+You able to ignore some mounts by regexp.<br>
 `dback backup --exclude-mount "^/(drone.*|dback-test-1.5.*)$"` this call will ignore all mounts started from "/drone" or "/dback-test-1.5"